Investigating the Cost, Integration and Other Realities of Digital Experience Platforms

 The rise of the phrase "digital transformation" over the last five years is undeniable.
 Google Trends data from the last five years worldwide confirm its popularity.
 While it might sound like such, digital transformation is not just another buzzword, but what does it mean to your organization?
-Where are organizations in regards to digital transformation maturity — and, in turn, how it it helping to provide better digital customer experiences.
+Where are organizations in regards to digital transformation maturity — and, in turn, how it is helping to provide better digital customer experiences.
 “Everyone calls everything digital transformation now, and that's one of the biggest problems I see out there,” said Piyush Patel, managing director of digital experience platforms for LiquidHub.
 “You have vendors calling themselves a digital transformation platform when it's really project management and hours reporting.
 Come on.”

 According to a CMSWire survey, entitled CMSWire’s 2017 Digital Customer Experience, many businesses are not far along in the digital transformation process, either.
 Only 10.7 percent of industry practitioners said digital transformation is a priority but they have yet to start.
 Most — 56.6 percent — are at an early phase, and only 22.3 percent report that they are in a mature stage.